ENLIGHTENMENT AND WORLD PEACE

 The 2003 Iraq war was a significant event in human history as via opinion polls it showed the tribal affinities of people in democracies.
 The rationalist was able to question individuals to find out why they were taking the ideological positions they were.
 With a rationalist, humanist ideology in place, and in light of horrendous atrocities being done by Saddam, such as the chopping out of people's tongues, you should now be in a position of reacting to those atrocities the same way you would if it were a member of your own race/religion/nationality.
 That means immediate use of force to end the atrocity.
 But the tribal barriers prevented this from happening.

 By far the most common reason cited for being against the Iraq war was the belief that this was a war for oil, and that wars for oil were inherently bad – end of story.
-The paradigm of a non-humanist Iraqi using force escalation to a global scale was not something they were capable of understanding.
+The paradigm of an anti-non-humanist Iraqi using force escalation to a global scale was not something they were capable of understanding.
 The selfish desire for oil was something that they could understand, although they completely failed to be rational about it by seeking out actual evidence.
 Let's go through that.

 Let's look at that a bit closer.
 Normally a government will consult experts.
 The general public also has access to some sort of expertise via media commentary.
 The end result is that there will be a list of pros and cons for a particular action.
 Different people may have different lists, and the whole thing is subjected to the free marketplace of ideas.
 Then people make decisions according to what makes sense to them.
 You may have 20% of the population supporting an action for Reason A, and 30% of the population supporting an action for Reason B. People in both A and B camps will be hoping that the country's leader and his inner circle that get the final say in the decision-making process will fall into EITHER A or B camp so that THEIR policy gets implemented regardless of what anyone else's reason may have been.
 Because people vote for governments in order to get THEIR policies implemented.
 They would have voted for someone different if they didn't think this person would implement any of their policies.